Aptacode/Aptacode.TaskPlex/README.md

 ### Why?
 I needed to synchronize the animation of .Net properties triggered by user interaction in a project I was working on.
 Multiple animations could be applied to a single property at any given time causing it behave erratically.
-In order simplify the application and synchronization of transformations on properties I created TaskPlex.
+In order to simplify the application and synchronization of transformations on properties I created TaskPlex.
 I hope you find some use in it!

 ## User Guide

 ### Instantiation
 ```
+//Initialise and start the task coordinator
-TaskCoordinator taskCoordinator = new TaskCoordinator(TimeSpan.FromMilliseconds(1));
+TaskCoordinator taskCoordinator = new TaskCoordinator();
 taskCoordinator.Start();
 ```

 ### Applying Tasks
 ```
+//Create a DoubleTransformation on the 'With' property of 'myObject' from its current width to the result of the specified function which will be evaluated when the transformation is applied.
+The transformation will occur over 100ms and will update the property every 10ms.

   PropertyTransformation transformation = new DoubleTransformation(
       myObject,
       "Width",